rhythmus/MyMacSetup/MacApps.md

 - [BusyCal](http://www.busymac.com/busycal/index.html) 

 ## Mail
 Once upon a time, people sent each other messages using an ancient internet protocol.
 It was cool, back then, to get a ping and a kind word, once in a while, in your “inbox”.
 But then the messages came in daily floods, and people also started “attaching” megabytes of dumb files to their “e-mails”.
 Their computers got stuffed with huge directories of darkness.
 Worse still, each day evil Russians sent millions of e-mails over the Interwebs, polluting the skies with tons of CO².
 One needed “spam” filters, people’s mental health got messed up over “POP3” vs “IMAP”.
-You got “Exchange servers”, and ITC departments were doing almost nothing else than untangling the confusion.
+You got “Exchange servers”, and ICT departments were doing almost nothing else than untangling the confusion.
 Internet businesses to which one could outsource the arcane e-mail management, thrived.
 Matters grew worse when it turned out that evil Americans had been reading all the world’s letters ever since!
-Soon after, electronic mail died — and nobody cared.
+Soon after, electronic mail died — and nobody noticed.
+Too busy chatting on the Facebook and the Twitters.

 ## Sysadmin
 - [Carbon Copy Cloner](http://www.bombich.com/)